Cyril-Aubry/llm_query_doc_analyser/Project Development Checklist.md

 ## 7. Keep track of progress

-### Versin 1
+### Version 1
 - [v] Rename records table to research_articles in the whole project
-- [ ] Clean-up records database fields, deleting unused and moving some to the adequate tables
+- [V] Clean-up records database fields, deleting unused and moving some to the adequate tables
-- [ ] Add a unique constraint on the DOI field of the research_articles table
+- [V] Add a unique constraint on the DOI field of the research_articles table
+- [V] Implemented IntegrityError catch and notification of skipped import for user
+- [V] Added an import_datetime for each record importation

 ---